nxtruong/Website-NXTLAB-Netlify/content/people/people.md

   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
+    - Faculty
+    - Graduate Students
+    - Undergraduate Students
-    - Principal Investigators
+  #  - Principal Investigators
-    - Researchers
+  #  - Researchers
-    - Grad Students
-    - Administration
+  #  - Administration
-    - Visitors
+  #  - Visitors
-    - Alumni
+  #  - Alumni
 design:
   show_interests: false
   show_role: true